-In Dawn Major’s debut novelesque–a hybrid between novel and linked short stories–Major weaves together tales of small-town eccentricities and characters, The Bystanders begins with the arrival (or invasion) of the Samples’ family to Lawrenceton, Missouri.
-The two “main” characters, Eddy Bauman and Shannon Lamb, come of age in the 1980s when big hair is big and Madonna’s “Like a Virgin” blasts over the airways, but they couldn’t be more different.
-The original settlement—Lawrenceton, Bloomsdale, Sainte Geneviève—that makes up Eddy’s town and his stomping grounds was sold as part of the Louisiana Purchase.
-Centuries later, old traditions run deep.
-Shannon Lamb, her abusive stepfather, Dale Samples, and tarot card-reading mother, Wendy Lamb-Samples, are outliers from Los Angeles who have landed in the middle of nowhere Missouri and Shannon is none too pleased.
+THE BYSTANDERS weaves together small-town eccentricities and characters, beginning with the invasion of the Samples family to Lawrenceton, Missouri.
+Townie, Eddy Bauman, and newcomer, Shannon Lamb, come of age in the 1980s when big hair is big and Madonna’s “Like a Virgin” blasts over the airwaves, but they couldn’t be more different.
+The real town of Lawrenceton and the surrounding area were part of the Louisiana Purchase.
+Centuries later, the old-timers still speak Paw Paw French and time-honored traditions run deep.